Ley de lemas: Uruguay

+During periods in which a presidential system was enacted, the presidential candidate of the most-voted sublema in the winning party became president.

+When the collegiado system (that operated between 1918 and 1933 and 1952 and 1967) was in force, the most-voted sublema in the winning party obtained majority of seats on the council.

+Sometimes this system had undesired consequences with presidents that had no working parliamentary majority, such as Juan María Bordaberry in 1971 with 22.81%, or Luis Alberto Lacalle in 1989 with 22.57%.

+The ley de lemas system was abolished for presidential elections after constitutional reforms were passed in a 1996 referendum, restricting each party to a single presidential candidate.

+However, the system is still in use in parliamentary elections and with some restrictions in Department elections (maximum of three candidates per party for the election of the intendente and automatic majority for winning party in departmental council).

 Support

-The Ley de Lemas presents itself as a solution to the problem of fiat selection of candidates performed behind closed doors by party factions.
+The ley de lemas presents itself as a solution to the problem of fiat selection of candidates performed behind closed doors by party factions.
 By allowing many candidates to run within the same party and leaving the decision to the citizenry, the system is supposed to end the practice of dark intra-party alliances and add transparency to the conflicts between internal factions.
 This helps the participation of independent candidates without support from powerful party figures.
 It also avoids primary elections (which, in the case of Argentina, had never been practiced widely during the 20th century and typically enjoyed very low voter turnout).

 Criticism

 The party-list proportional representation system works under the assumption that the citizens vote primarily for parties.
 However, citizens often place emphasis on individual candidates rather than the parties' perceived ideological platforms.
 (This is especially true of Argentina.)
 The diversity of views allowed within a single party means that voters may end up indirectly giving their vote to a candidate that the voters do not really support.
 A party that decides to present multiple candidates, either with similar or opposing ideologies, may win even if the elected candidate had few votes compared with all the other candidates.
 For example, in the 1971 Uruguayan presidential election, Juan Maria Bordaberry won the presidency despite finishing over 60,000 votes behind Wilson Ferreira Aldunate.
 However, in that election, candidates from Bordaberry's Colorado Party won 12,000 more votes between them than the candidates from Aldunate's National Party.

-Also, proportional representation systems are intended for multiple winners – for example, candidates to fill a legislative chamber – but the Ley de Lemas has been used to elect single winners (presidents, governors and mayors).
+Also, proportional representation systems are intended for multiple winners – for example, candidates to fill a legislative chamber – but the ley de lemas has been used to elect single winners (presidents, governors and mayors).